yanis7774/talk-llama-fast/README.md

 - wav2lip

 ## News
+- [2024.04.17] v0.1.3.
+Added `--batch-size` (default 64 is good, takes 0.6 GB less VRAM then it was before!), `--verbose` (to show speed).
+Start prompt is now not limited in length.
+But keep it < ctx_size for speed.
 - [2024.04.14] Source code was broken (conflicting versions, build failed), I synced everything.
 Builiding should be working now.
 - [2024.04.06] v0.1.3.
 Removed --xtts-control-path param.
 No other changes.
 To make this version work - please update (pip install) my xtts_api_server, tts, and wav2lip if you have previous versions installed.
 - [2024.04.05] v0.1.2.
 Now everything is installed into 2 separate condas.
 Redownload zip, follow instructions below.